-February is American Heart Month and we thought it would be important to discuss the crucial link between your oral health and heart disease.
+February is American Heart Month and what better time to discuss the crucial link between your oral health and heart disease.

 Astoundingly, in the United States, someone has a heart attack every 40 seconds and data from the Centers for Disease Control and Prevention states, one out of every two adults over 30 years of age has periodontal disease.